trilitech/tezos-developer-docs/docs/tutorials/running-the-dal-as-a-weeklynet-baker-in-5-steps/prepare-account.md

-## Step 3: setting up a baker account on Weeklynet
+# Step 3: setting up a baker account on Weeklynet

 Our baker needs an implicit account consisting of a pair of keys and an address.
-The simplest to get them is to ask the Octez client to randomly generate them and associate them to the `my_baker` alias:
+The simplest way to get them is to ask the Octez client to randomly generate them and associate them to the `my_baker` alias:

 ```
 octez-client gen keys my_baker